-For assessment and advice from most of these services a Referral Form must first be completed by the SENCo, and the level of input from the outside agency will then depend on the child's level of need.
-The outside expert may see your child as part of a group, or on a consultancy basis with the SENCo.
-Where a SEND is more complex and an EHCP is being considered, the outside expert may observe and write a report on your child.
-Note this change of service from outside agencies from Sept 2019.
+For assessment and advice from most of these services a Referral Form must first be completed by the SENDCo, and the level of input from the outside agency will then depend on the child's level of need.
+The outside expert may see your child as part of a group, or on a consultancy basis with the SENDCo.
+Where a SEN is more complex and an EHCP is being considered, the outside expert may observe and write a report on your child.